Jiroshima08/A-Heartfelt-Personal-Website-Frontend-Showcase/README.md

 # I-might-die-for-this

+Use a laptop for the best experience since this is not platform-based (I think).

 A project by this aspiring software engineering student.
 (First time taking initiative)

 This project was done while I was carrying my slacker of a group in our Systems Analysis and Design (Chapter 2).